folkarps/fa-site/content/tabs/conduct.md

 Please bear in mind that Arma 3 is a team game.
 Listen to the host and your team leader and work with your squadmates to achieve victory!

 The host team reserves the right to take actions necessary to ensure a safe and enjoyable environment for guests.
-Please listen to hosts and remember that we’re trying to facilitate a good time for everyone.
+Please remember that we’re trying to facilitate a good time for everyone.